Weglot Review – A Worthy Website Translation Solution?

 - Leave your thoughts

-Translating your website into multiple languages is a great way to enhance the user-experience for international visitors — and will greatly improve your website traffic and search engine presence.
+Translating your website into multiple languages will improve the user-experience for international visitors and greatly improve your website traffic and search engine presence.

 I’ve spoken with the Weglot team many times since its launch in 2016, as they regularly sponsor European WordCamps, and they’re a friendly group of people who are incredibly passionate about what they do.